KrishnaPrasanthVemuganti/development-environment-setup/README.md

 # development-environment-setup
-This repo hold the configurations of my windows and mac development environments
+Configurations of my windows and mac development environments